scrabbletank/farhome-rules/rulesdoc.md

 Any creature attempting to take a move or sprint action through the bramble makes a dexterity save against your spellcasting roll.
 On failure they take 1 wound die in piercing damage, and they are tangled in the bramble on a critical, ending their movement.
 A creature makes this save only once per move or sprint action.

-The area increases by 1 for every level above 1st.
+The area increases by 1 for every level cast above 1st.

 ___